engmaths/ddes-dte/content/posts/2025-01-28-applications.md

     -   Research training statement: submit a blank PDF.

+    -   Your referees should be academics who can comment on your academic ability and potential for research. **Do not put down Prof David Barton or Prof Eddie Wilson as referees.**

 ## Selection process

 The deadline for applications is 26 February 2025.
 After this date we